Nayekah/Tucil1_13523090/README.md

 ## 🔍 What Inside This Project?
 ![Puzzle](https://m.media-amazon.com/images/I/61ALalScvjL.jpg)

-**IQ Puzzle Pro** is a board game produced by the Smart Games company.
+**IQ Puzzler Pro** is a board game produced by the Smart Games company.
 The objective of the game is for the player to fill the entire board with the available pieces (puzzle blocks).
 ### Game Components

 #### 1. Board